 Building Leadership Competencies in Florida County Extension Directors

-Presenter: Matt Benge, Extension Assistant Professor, UF/IFAS Dept. of Agricultural Education & Communication
+PRESENTER: Matt Benge, Extension Assistant Professor, UF/IFAS Dept. of Agricultural Education & Communication

-Description: Developing a qualified workforce and retaining valued employees is essential for organizations to be successful.
+DESCRIPTION: Developing a qualified workforce and retaining valued employees is essential for organizations to be successful.
 Many times in Extension, we hire employees without providing the necessary training and development programs to maximize our employees’ potential.
 Specifically in Florida, intentional development and training does not exist for County Extension Directors (CEDs), whom serve as both the administrative leaders of the county Extension offices and are Extension agents who have a split appointment between their educational programming and administrative duties.
 This webinar will (1) provide an overview of current research efforts surrounding CED leadership competencies, and (2) describe the current efforts to build leadership development programs for Florida CEDs.

 MONDAY, AUGUST 15, 2016

-Social Media as Programming - Expanding Extension's Potential in a Social World”
+Social Media as Programming - Expanding Extension's Potential in a Social World

-Presenters: Karen Jeannette & Dr. Brigitte Scott, Military Families Learning Network
+PRESENTERS: Karen Jeannette & Dr. Brigitte Scott, Military Families Learning Network

-Session Description: Social media is more than a marketing and communications tool—it’s an opportunity to expand program impact in a social, networked world.
+DESCRIPTION: Social media is more than a marketing and communications tool—it’s an opportunity to expand program impact in a social, networked world.
 In this session we will discuss how social media—and an appropriate social media strategy—can transform Extension programming from confined nodes of formal learning to expansive and organic social learning opportunities.

 TUESDAY, AUGUST 16, 2016

-Presenters: Mark Hagemeier, J.D., University of Arkansas for Medical Sciences
+PRESENTER: Mark Hagemeier, J.D., University of Arkansas for Medical Sciences

-Session Description: To Friend or Not to Friend, this session covers legal issues associated with social media, e-mail and your computer.
+DESCRIPTION: To Friend or Not to Friend, this session covers legal issues associated with social media, e-mail and your computer.
 Join us to learn more about social media conduct and how to conduct your technological activities in a legal manner.

 WEDNESDAY, AUGUST 17, 2016

-Presenters: David Allen & Josh Paine, University of Georgia
+PRESENTERS: David Allen & Josh Paine, University of Georgia

-Session Description: Most of us use different social media platforms to reach our audience, but how do we know if we’re using Facebook, Twitter and YouTube effectively?
+DESCRIPTION: Most of us use different social media platforms to reach our audience, but how do we know if we’re using Facebook, Twitter and YouTube effectively?
 All of these platforms have insights and analytics that allow social media administrators to see trends in audience behavior, how many people you’re reaching, how engaging your content is and more.
 This training shows how to access, report and interpret important statistics for your channels, and how admins can use that data to continue increasing audience reach and engagement.

 THURSDAY, AUGUST 18, 2016

-Universal Design to Promote Full Inclusion in Learning for Persons with Disabilities”
+Universal Design to Promote Full Inclusion in Learning for Persons with Disabilities

-Presenters: Richard Petty and Sam Thomas, The National Center for Aging and Disability and Independent Living Research Utilization at The Institute for Rehabilitation and Research in Houston, Texas
+PRESENTERS: Richard Petty and Sam Thomas, The National Center for Aging and Disability and Independent Living Research Utilization at The Institute for Rehabilitation and Research in Houston, Texas

-Session Description: This session provides an overview of requirements and best practice strategies to make online learning accessible to and readily usable by all your constituents.
+DESCRIPTION: This session provides an overview of requirements and best practice strategies to make online learning accessible to and readily usable by all your constituents.